howset/inception/README.md

 	- Go through securing the installation by `mariadb-secure-installation`[^10].
 3. The config file consists of whatever is necessary for the setup.

+Notes:
+- The terminal line to start mdb `mariadb --user=mysql --datadir=/var/lib/mysql` is put as CMD in the dockerfile (`CMD ["mariadb", "--user=mysql", "--datadir=/var/lib/mysql"]`) to delegate startups to the dockerfile and leave the init script to focus more on setups.
+The `exec "$@"` in theinit script executes the CMD from the dockerfile and also allows flexibility to override CMD.

 #### Dockerfile
 - Since the init script that is used as the entrypoint was made during testing (using bash as default in the shebang), so bash has to be installed along with mariadb server & client.
 - Although setting file permissions using RUN may seem to be unnecessarily adding layers, but its safer and easier to make sure that all runs nicely.